Tag: presentation skills

 The Presentation Skills Gap: Why Most Professionals Plateau (And What Actually Closes It)

-Here’s something I’ve noticed after training 5,000+ executives: most professionals hit a presentation skills gap around year 3-5 of their career.
+Here’s a pattern I’ve seen repeatedly across 16 years coaching senior professionals: most hit a presentation skills gap around year 3-5 of their career.
 It’s not about practice.
 It’s about systems.

 They’re competent.
 They can get through a deck without disaster.
 They’re not embarrassing themselves.